VladHateganUt/Extracting-Circular-features/README.md

 # Extracting-Circular-features
-Simple eye, nose edge and other face circuilar R.O.I based on the radial symmetry algorithm
+Simple eye, nose edge and other face circuilar R.O.I extraction based on the radial symmetry algorithm